duhkneelow/daniel-james.github.io/essays/practice-makes-progress-with-js.md

 ## Conclusion
 <img class="ui small left floated image" src="../images/priority2.jpg">
 It seems pretty apparent that I have had experience with JavaScript before, but I am thrilled to dive right back in to this programming language.
 Hopefully throughout and after this semester, I can be proficient with it as long as I prioritize and motivate myself every day.
+With the tips and tricks I am learning as well as having the right mindset, I can be proficient not only with JavaScript, but also the languages we will be learning for the software engineering class.
+As long as I am happy with the code I develop, then I am happy with what is to come.